IepIweidieng/TJAPlayer3/tja.md

 The notechart definition is enclosed between `#START` & `#END`.

 Most headers are not allowed in notechart definition.

+*Unspecified*: The behavior when a header not allowed in notechart definition is placed in a notechart definition.

+* In TaikoJiro, such a header is interpreted as note symbols with unrecognized characters ignored and removed.
+* In TJAPlayer2 for PC, such a header behavior the same as if the header were placed before `#START` and all commands for the current player-side.

 ### Whitespaces in Notechart Definition